daveontour/opapi/README.md

 |AdminToken|The header token to identify the user with administrator capability ||
 |NumberOfChangePushWorkers|The number of worker Go processes for managing change notifications||
 |NumberOfSchedulePushWorkers|The number of worker Go processes for managing distribution of subscription updates|Maximum value should not exceed the total number of subscriptions|

+## Service Memory Usage

+The memory used by the service is variable.
+The primary factors in memory usage is the number of flights held in the service's cache and the number of custom fields defined for flights withing AMS.

+Memory usage can be reduced by setting the environment variable GOMEMLIMIT to the target memory usage limit.

+e.g. GOMEMLIMIT=120MiB

+This acts as a target for the services garbage collection system to aim for when freeing up memory

 # Configuring Airports